*** BAN ON OPEN BURNING ***

 TO THE QUALIFIED ELECTORS of the Charter Township of Lansing, County of Ingham, State of Michigan:

-THE STATUTORY DEADLINE FOR REGISTERING TO VOTE FOR THE MARCH PRESIDENTIAL PRIMARY ELECTION IN INGHAM COUNTY IS MONDAY, FEBRUARY 8, 2016.
+THE STATUTORY DEADLINE FOR REGISTERING TO VOTE FOR THE AUGUST PRIMARY ELECTION IN INGHAM COUNTY IS TUESDAY, JULY 5, 2016.

 Persons residing in the Charter Township of Lansing registering after the deadline will not be eligible to vote at this election.